(Beijing, 1970)

 Through images of urban development, greenhouses, and miniature models that allude to city spaces and undefined landscapes, the artist’s production philosophically expands as a way to rethink relationships between perspective, senses, rationality, and reality.
 In his “Building” series, for example, the documentary quality of cityscape photography is questioned due to a montage that mixes different times in the same place; the unitary space becomes impossible when considerations of time are introduced.

-Currently, Ji Zhou lives and works in Beijing, China.
+He currently lives and works in Beijing, China.

 Ji Zhou